PlaidCloud/plaidcloud-docs/content/en/docs/workflow-steps/dimensions/dimension-create.md

 You can either use a specific name for the dimension to be created or include variables for dynamic naming.

-Variables is useful when dimensions are updated on a periodic basis and retaining the historical view is desired.
+Variables are useful when dimensions are updated on a periodic basis and retaining the historical view is desired.

 An example that uses the `current_month` variable to dynamically name the dimension: